html-validate/html-validate/docs/usage/elements.md

 When set to a `true` this attribute is required to be present on the element.

-Since %version% this can be set to a callback returning a truthy result if this attribute is required to present on the element.
+Since 10.4.0 this can be set to a callback returning a truthy result if this attribute is required to present on the element.
 If the return value is a non-empty string this replaces the default error message.

 - The `node` parameter is the element the attribute belongs to.